FineResearch/finepanel.net/README.md

 4. Execute `docker-compose up -d --build`.
  This will rebuild the image if it's needed, such as if the Dockerfile changed.
 5. Go to <a href="http://staging.finepanel.net" target="_blank">http://staging.finepanel.net</a> and check for the new version.

+## Logs

+All the logs from the containers are redirected to stdout so they can be picked up by docker.
+This means there is no file under `log/` folder.
+To see the logs from the containers just execute `docker-compose logs [Container name]` where container name is specified inside the docker-compose.yml file.
+Eg: app, redis, sidekiq...

 ## Docker usage